ghiscoding/Aurelia-Bootstrap-Plugins/aurelia-bootstrap-select/README.md

 ```

 ### Optgroup
 To have optgroup in your select list, just use the attribute `has-optgroup="true"`.
-The optgroup will use the default mapping property of `groupLabel` which is `group` (refer to [Mapping Data Structure](#mapping) if you want to change it)
+The optgroup will use `group` as the default mapping (if you want to change it, refer to [Mapping Data Structure](#mapping) by changing the `groupLabel` property)

 Example:

-Given this collection of objects
+Given this collection of objects, with a `group` property.
 ```javascript
 let myCollection = [
     { id: 1, option: 'Ketchup', group: 'Condiments' },